gregorytoprak/graf/README.md

 - shift-click axis unit straightens it without changing distance
 - need to be able to select/delete thing while it's magnetized
-- unit should move in concert with origin